-A. SUMMART OF MORITORING OF FIGURE Description Source 1 Report on contraventions or likely contraventions Section 5 and 5A Local Government of any enactment or rule of law in relation to the and Housing Act 1989.
+Description 0 Description Source 1 Report on contraventions or likely contraventions Section 5 and 5A Local Government of any enactment or rule of law in relation to the and Housing Act 1989.
 District Council.
-2 Report on any maladministration or injustice Section 5 and 5A Local Government where Ombudsman has carried out an and Housing Act 1989. investigation.
+5 2 Depart on any moledministration or injustice Section E and EA Local Covernment 2 Report on any maladministration or injustice Section 5 and 5A Local Government where Ombudsman has carried out an and Housing Act 1989. investigation.
 3 Appointment of Deputy.
-Section 82A Local Government Act or appearance or 2 op any.
-2000 2000 4 Report on sufficiency of resources.
-Section 5 and 5A Local Government Trioport on bullionally of robbullobs. and Housing Act 1989. and Hodoling 7 of 1000.
+Section 82A Local Government Act 2000 2000 Oration 5 and 54 bread Ora 4 Report on sufficiency of resources.
+Section 5 and 5A Local Government and Housing Act 1989.
 5 Establish, maintain and publish registers of Section 29 Localism Act 2011 Members' interests.
-Section 29 Localism Act 2011 Members interests.
-6 Maintain, review and monitor the Constitution.
-Constitution o Maintain, review and monitor the Constitution.
+C Maintain review and manitar the Constitution Constitution 6 Maintain, review and monitor the Constitution.
 Constitution 7 Proper Officer for the receipt of dispensations.
-Section 33 Localism Act 2011 7 FTOPEI Officer for the receipt of disperisations.
-Section 33 Localism Act 2011 9 Proper Officer for access to information Constitution 8 Proper Officer for access to information Constitution guidance.
-O Officer (with Denuty) for receipt of Counciller Constitution 9.
-Legalism Act 2011 9 Officer (with Deputy) for receipt of Councillor Constitution& Localism Act 2011 Complaints and determination of whether to reject/ investigate or undertake informal action.
-40. 41: 10 Advise on vires issues and bias/ Section 5 and 5A Local Government predetermination. and Housing Act 1989 & Constitution 11 Maintains register of Officer declarations of Employee Code of Conduct & S117 interests of direct or indirect pecuniary or non- Local Government Act 1972 pecuniary interests/ gifts or hospitality or closed membership of organisations.
+Section 33 Localism Act 2011 8 Proper Officer for access to information guidance.
+Constitution

+10 Officer (with Deputy) for receipt of Councillor Constitution and Localism Act 2011 Constitution and Localism Act 2011 Complaints and determination of whether to reject/ investigate or undertake informal action.
+11 Advise on vires issues and bias/ Section 5 and 5A Local Government predetermination. and Housing Act 1989; & Constitution and housing for roog, a constitution 12 Maintaine register of Officer declarations of Employee Code of Candyst 9 and 12 Maintains register of Officer declarations of Employee Code of Conduct & section interests of direct or indirect pecuniary or non- 117 Local Government Act 1972 pecuniary interests/ gifts or hospitality or closed membership of organisations.